DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateStatefulSetByImage.md

 # Create a stateful load (StatefulSet)

 A stateful load (StatefulSet) is an application running on Kubernetes that needs to save data and state during operation.
 Similar to other workloads, stateful workloads are composed of Pods.
-Through the Daocloud container management platform, you can easily manage workloads on multi-cloud and multi-cluster based on the permissions you have, including full life cycle management of stateful load creation, update, deletion, elastic scaling, restart, and version rollback.
+Through the Daocloud container management platform, you can easily manage workloads on multi-cloud and multi-cluster based on the permissions you have, including full lifecycle management of stateful load creation, update, deletion, elastic scaling, restart, and version rollback.

 This article describes how to create stateful workloads through image.